gpmidi/4chapy/README.md

 TODO
 -----
-1. Rename all of the 'root' level classes so they don't include "Fourchappy" in the beginning.
-2. Change Test.py over to unit tests or something more standard, less stupid.
+1. Change Test.py over to unit tests or something more standard, less stupid.